fiorenzo1963/es100-wwvb-refclock/README.md

 This repository contains software to interface with Everset es100 WWVB receiver.
 This receiver is a dual-antenna software-defined radioclock which gets the timestamp code transmitted by NIST's WWVB 60 kHz radio station in Fort Collins, Colorado.
 The test code is written in Python for ease of use, developed and tested on Raspberry PI 3.

 Currently only the test code is implemented.
 Once it becomes feature complete I'll write the NTP SHM refclock driver based on the test code.
-Using python for test code allows for quick prototyping and can be easily copied and reused by anyne who is not familiar with C.
+Using python for test code allows for quick prototyping and can be easily copied and reused for any purposes by anyne who is not familiar with C.

 The test code runs forever and keeps receiving data from WWVB.
 It starts with user supplied antenna configuration (1, 2, 2-1, 1-2) then it keeps using the same antenna for as long as RX is successful.
 Upon RX timeout or RX error it switches to the other antenna.
-The receive timestamp is taken when GPIO_IRQ goes low, thus its accuracy does not depend on the I2C baud rate.
+The receive timestamp is taken when GPIO_IRQ goes low, thus its accuracy does not depend on the I2C bus's baud rate.

 Two major functionalities need to be added to the best code before I start writing the NTP reference clock:
 * Allow receiver to continue retry operation after being notified that current RX was unsucceful.
 * Add tracking mode functionality for improved timestamp reception.
 Tracking mode only uses the top-of-the-minute mark as a PPS indicator, and works so long as the local clock doesn't have excess drift.
-Adding tracking mode will most likely render the first features somewhat moot.
+Adding tracking mode will most likely render the above feature somewhat moot.

 One major limitation of the test code is that it is quite dumb in that it simply polls the WWVB receiver every 2 milliseconds.
 The NTP reference clock implementation will make use of PPS timestamping for accuracy and efficiency.
-However actual improvements are likely to be fairly low due to the jitter of the signal itself, which is quite high.
+However actual improvements are likely to be fairly low due to the jitter of the signal itself, which is fairly high.

 ![alt text](https://raw.githubusercontent.com/fiorenzo1963/es100-wwvb-refclock/master/images/es100_with_dual_antennas.jpg)